Brendan Fennelly: Inter-county

 Fennelly first came to prominence on the inter-county scene as a member of the Kilkenny minor hurling team in the early 1970s.
-He won a Leinster title in that grade in 1974 following an outstanding 8–19 to 3–5 victory over Dubln.
+He won a Leinster title in that grade in 1974 following an outstanding 8–19 to 3–5 victory over Dublin.
 Kilkenny later faced arch-rivals Cork in the All-Ireland final and a close game developed.
 At the full-time whistle Fennelly ended up on the losing side by 1–10 to 1–8.
 It was his last game in the minor grade.

 Fennelly failed to make an impact on the Kilkenny under-21 team immediately, however, by 1976 he was an integral part of the team.
 That year he captured a Leinster title in that grade following a 3–21 to 0–5 trouncing of Wexford.
 The subsequent All-Ireland final pitted 'the Cats' against Cork.
 While Fennelly's side had cause for optimism, Cork ran away with the game and recorded a huge 2–17 to 1–8 victory.

 Eligible for the under-21 grade again in 1977, Fennelly collected a second consecutive Leinster title after a seven-point defeat of Wexford.
 Kilkenny again squared off against Cork in the subsequent All-Ireland final, however, on this occasion the game was much closer.
 After a tense hour of hurling Kilkenny emerged victorious by 2–9 to 1–9 and Febbelly collected an All-Ireland under-21 winners' medal.

 Shortly after ending his involvement at under-21 level Fennelly joined the Kilkenny senior hurling team.
 He was a non-playing substitute as 'the Cats' reached the final of the 1977–78 National Hurling League.
 For the third year in succession Clare provided the opposition, however, on this occasion they were the reigning champions.
 A close game developed, however, at the long whistle Clare were still the champions by 3–10 to 1–10.

 Fennelly was on and off the Kilkenny team until the early 1980s when a broken leg ended any hope of making the breakthrough at senior level.